Strata-cut animation

 Strata-cut animation, also spelled stratcut or straticut, is a form of clay animation, itself one of many forms of stop motion animation.

 Strata-cut animation is most commonly a form of clay animation in which a long bread-like "loaf" of clay, internally packed tight and loaded with varying imagery, is sliced into thin sheets, with the animation camera taking a frame of the end of the loaf for each cut, eventually revealing the movement of the internal images within.
 Wax may be used instead of clay for the loaf, but this can be more difficult to use because it is less malleable.

 Technique

 Designing the interior contents of a clay block is complex in and of itself.
 Abstract images and patterns are easier to create than recognizable images or character-driven moving images.
-Both the pace and forms of the movements of the internal imagery have to be considered when building the block (or loaf).
+Both the pace and form of the movements of the internal imagery have to be considered when building the block (or loaf).
 A kind of non-high-tech "underground" quality of the all-moving imagery is usually the result.

 Interesting abstract images can be created by folding strips of different-colored clay together, flattening them out, and then folding them again, repeating this process until the final result is a relatively tight mosaic of "woven" patterns.
 Eventually, a series of blocks of these mosaics can be combined into single blocks (loafs) and also combined with non-abstract imagery.